tigerfarm/arduino/Altair101/Altair101a/README.md

 # Altair 8800 Simulator Software used in the Altair-Duino

 --------------------------------------------------------------------------------
-I can load the 4K basic program into memory.
+I can load and run the 4K basic program into memory.
 But not sure how to start it.
 Not sure if interrupts are required or input as normal.